 We wouldn’t make you take out the mixer for just any old cookies.
 For these candy bar cookies?
 Most definitely.

-During the year, I pretty much stick to baking no-mixer bowl cakes, cookies and bars, like these chocolate chip sticks or the oatmeal squares…comes Purim time and I get the baking bug.
+During the year, I pretty much stick to baking no-mixer bowl cakes, cookies, and bars, like these chocolate chip sticks or the oatmeal squares…comes Purim time and I get the baking bug.
 That’s when I pull out the mixer for fresh Babkas and cookies that entail pulling out the mixer.
-These cookies are definitely worth having a mixer bowl to wash.
+These candy bar cookies are definitely worth having a mixer bowl to wash.
 They’re so full of flavor with a surprise inside!

 We had fun trying to guess what candy bar was inside each cookie and couldn’t decide which version we liked better.
 Peanut Butter is a classic while Lotus was different for a change.
 Whatever you decide (or make both versions!) they taste delicious straight out of the oven and they’re pretty good from the freezer (or so it seems, based on the crumbs left on the freezer shelf).

 - 1 cup sugar

 - 1 cup brown sugar